its-id/100x-Cohort-Programs/Week 6/Programs/Week 6.2/usingHooks/README.md

+### All the components are created acc. to order along with a proper explanation.
+### Uncomment each component one by one from the `App.jsx` file to see the live example of each hook.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.